braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 ---
 # Classes

-So far we've seen several different kinds, or classes, of objects: strings, integers, floats, arrays, and a few special objects (true, false, and nil) which we'll talk about later.
+So far we've seen several different kinds, or classes, of objects: strings, integers, floats, arrays, and a few special objects (`true`, `false`, and `nil`) which we'll talk about later.
 In Ruby, these classes are always capitalized:  String,  Integer, Float, Array... etc. In general, if we want to create a new object of a certain class, we use new:

 ~~~~ ruby
 a = Array.new  + [12345]  # Array  addition.